qychen2001/qychen2001/README.md

 ## 📄 Bio

-My name is QiyuanChen (陈启源).
-I am currently a senior undergraduate student majoring in Statistics at the School of Mathematics and Statistics, Central China Normal University.
+My name is QiyuanChen (陈启源) and I am currently a senior undergraduate student majoring in Statistics at the School of Mathematics and Statistics, Central China Normal University.

 Starting from the fall of 2024, I will be pursuing my Ph.D. at the College of Computer Science and Technology, Zhejiang University, co-supervised by [Prof. Jian Wu](https://person.zju.edu.cn/0004274) and [Dr. Xuming Hu](https://xuminghu.github.io/).